unjs/giget/README.md

 ✨ Support popular git providers (GitHub, GitLab, Bitbucket, Sourcehut) out of the box.

+✨ Native [git clone provider](#git-clone-provider) with sparse checkout for subdirectories.

 ✨ Built-in and custom [template registry](#template-registry).

 ✨ Fast cloning using tarball gzip without depending on local `git` and `tar`.